-Concerning Spiritual Gifts
+Church Gatherings: Spiritual Gifts

-27 Now you together are the body of Christ, and each of you a member of it.
+27 Now all of you together are the body of Christ, and each one a member of it.
 28 And God himself has set these members in the church: first apostles, second prophets, third teachers, then miracles, then gifts of healings, helps, administrations, and varieties of tongues.
 29 Are all apostles?
 Are all prophets?
 Are all teachers?
 Are all workers of miracles?
 30 Do all have gifts of healings?
 Do all speak with tongues?
 Do all interpret?
 31 Nevertheless, earnestly desire the greater gifts.

-And yet I will show you a still more excellent way.
+But I will show you a still more excellent way.

-- Or whenever you were so led
+- Lit. however (whenever) you were led

-- Lit. the distinguishings of spirits
+- Lit. distinguishings of (between) spirits

 - Lit.
 Now

-The Way of Love
+The Excellent Way of Love

 8 Love never fails.
-But where2 there are prophecies, they will pass away; where there are tongues, they will cease; where there is knowledge, it too will pass away.
-9 For we know in part and we prophesy in part.
-10 But when the perfect comes, the partial will pass away.
+But where3 there are prophecies, they will pass away; where there are tongues, they will cease; where there is knowledge, it too will pass away.
+9 For we know in part, and we prophesy in part; 10 but when the perfect comes, the partial will be brought to an end.